I’ll tell you soon: this is a recipe that will take a looot of time, so be sure to be ready for it 🙂 but mostly it’s just about waiting.

 I repeat, it must be explicitly specified that they are NOT treated, because products like the biphenyl/diphenyl (E230, anti-mould often used on treated citruses) or the tiabendazole (another anti-mould, E233, forbidden in the European Union as food additive but not in many other countries, so it shouldn’t be a good idea to eat it) penetrate in the very porous orange peels and even if you wash and brush them you will not remove those products from the peels.

-You need oranges with a thick peel, and most of people agree that the Navel type are probably the best choice to make candied peels (more precisely, in the case of southern Italian oranges, it’s usually the Washington Navel being used for this, and the best ones are the ones ready in december/january), ask to your fruit seller if he has or if he can order for you.
+You need oranges with a thick peel, and the Navel type are probably the best choice to make candied peels (more precisely, in the case of southern Italian oranges, it’s usually the Washington Navel being used for this, and the best ones are the ones ready in december/january), ask to your fruit seller if he has or if he can order for you.
 But of course if you want you can try also with other types of orange, what’s important is their quality and that they are absolutely not treated.

 Online you will find also other methods, many of those are faster than this one, but this is the one that keeps better the important essential oils of the peels in my opinion (and as a consequence it should keep a better aroma and flavor), because we are boiling them very little compared to other methods.
 Other methods say for example to boil the peels in the syrup for hours, even a whole afternoon, until it’s completely absorbed, or to boil the peels more times and for longer time in water before starting with the syrup.